-Review of the audited financial statements for FY 2019-20 & FY 2020-21 and unaudited financial statements for FY 2021-22 revealed that the school incurred expenditures of INR 23,73,606 in FY 2019-20 and INR 3,74,821 in FY 2020-21 towards purchase and renovation and the same was capitalized under the head of building.
+As per order no.F.DE.15(911)/PSB/2022/6586-6590 dated 23.08.2022 issued for the academic session 2022-23, it was revealed that the school incurred expenditures of INR 23,73,606 in FY 2019-20 and INR 3,74,821 in FY 2020-21 and capitalized the same under the head of building.

-It has been further noted that the School incurred these expenditures out of the depreciation reserve fund which was not in accordance with the provision of DSEAR, 1973 and para 99 of the Guidance Note 21 'Accounting by School' issued by the Institute of Chartered Accountants of India (ICAI).
+It was also noted that the School incurred these expenditures out of the depreciation reserve fund which was not in accordance with the provision of DSEAR, 1973 and para 99 of the Guidance Note 21 'Accounting by School' issued by the Institute of Chartered Accountants of India (ICAI).
 As per Clause 7 of Order No. DE.15/Act/Duggal.com/203/99/23033-23980 dated 15.12.1999 and Clause 14 of Order No. F.D.E./ 15(56)/Act/2009/778 dated 11.02.2009.
 If the school collects development fees, then it is required to maintain a depreciation reserve fund equivalent to the depreciation charged to the revenue account.
 Further, para 99 of the Guidance Note-21 states where the fund is meant for meeting capital expenditure, upon incurrence of the expenditure, the relevant asset account is debited which should be depreciated as per the recommendations contained in this Guidance Note.
 The depreciation reserve fund (that is to be created equivalent to the depreciation charged in the revenue account) is the mere of an accounting head for the appropriate accounting treatment of depreciation in the books of account of the school in accordance with Guidance Note -21 issued by the Institute of Chartered Accountants of India.
 Thus, there is no financial impact of the depreciation reserve on the fund position of the school.
-During personal hearing, the school explained that it had incurred the above expenditure out of the depreciation reserve fund as the school had investment i.e., liquid funds against depreciation reserve funds.
+The school explained that it had incurred the above expenditure out of the depreciation reserve fund as the school had investment i.e., liquid funds against depreciation reserve funds.
 As per the Duggal Committee report, the school can collect the following heads of fee which are as under: